Savage Steve Holland

-Savage Steve Holland (born April 29, 1958) is an American writer, cartoonist, producer, voice actor, animator, and film director who wrote and directed the films Better Off Dead (1985) and One Crazy Summer (1986), starring John Cusack.
+Savage Steve Holland is an American film and television director, writer, producer, animator and voice actor most known for directing Better Off Dead (1985) and One Crazy Summer (1986), starring John Cusack.
 He also directed the film How I Got into College (1989), and animated the "Whammy" on the game show Press Your Luck.
 He later went on to create and produce Eek! the Cat and The Terrible Thunderlizards for Fox Kids.
-He now manages his own studio, Savage Studios Ltd., and directs shows for Disney Channel and Nickelodeon.

-He studied animation at the California Institute of the Arts, where one of his student projects Going Nowhere Fast (1980), was exhibited at the Museum of Modern Art show Tomorrowland: CalArts in Moving Pictures.
+Holland now manages his own studio, Savage Studios Ltd., and directs shows for Disney Channel and Nickelodeon.